Shorter-Shenck/Zillow_Cluster_Regression/README.md

 ## Summary of Key Findings and Takeaways
 * Low correlation values among all features with `logerror` led to relying on clustering for bulk of feature differientation
-* Clustering creation was able to show difference in log error prediction
+* Cluster creation was able to show difference in log error prediction
 * Feature sets informed by clustering performed best on model through validation phase
-    * Best model utilized Clustering based tax information, size, and local
+    * Best model utilized Clustering based on tax information, size, and locale
-* Model gain on predictive performance vs. baseline prediction was minimal on test set
+* Model gain on predictive performance vs. baseline prediction using median `logerror` was minimal on test set
-    * Baseline RMSE: 0.1531
+    * Baseline Prediction RMSE: 0.1531
-    * Model RMSE: .1529 (Lower is better)
+    * Model RMSE: 0.1529 (Lower is better)
 -----
 </br></br></br>

 # Pipeline Walkthrough
 ## Plan
 > Create and build out project README
 > Create required as well as supporting project modules and notebooks
 * `env.py`, `wrangle_zillow.py`,  `model.py`,  `Final Report.ipynb`
 * `wrangle.ipynb`,`model.ipynb` ,
-> Decide which columsn to import
+> Decide which colums to import
 > Deal with null values
 > Decide how to deal with outliers

 > Clustering
 - Decide on which features to use when crafting clusters
 - Create cluster feature sets